 After you get to your goal, slowly reintroduce some healthy carbs back into your meals – I’m talking about vegetables, fruits, and maybe some grains.

-From my perspective, sugar, fast food, and junk food should be cut out of everyone’s diet because of the damage they do to our health, not just for the sake of weight.
+From my perspective, sugar, fast food, and junk food needs to be out of everyone’s diet because of the damage they do to our health, not just for the sake of weight.

 Does this mean I don’t eat a cookie with my kids every once in a while?